BestTimesToVisit.com Logo

 Local Buses (ALSA)

-ALSA operates the public bus network in Meknes, connecting various neighborhoods and the new city with the old medina.
-It's the most budget-friendly option for longer distances within the city, but can be crowded and slow.
+ALSA operates the public bus network in Meknes, connecting various neighborhoods and the new city (Ville Nouvelle) to the medina.
+It's the most budget-friendly way to travel longer distances within the city.

-Cost:Tickets are very cheap, typically 3-5 MAD per ride.
-You can buy tickets from the driver or at designated kiosks.
+Cost:Tickets are very cheap, typically 4-5 MAD per ride.

 Horse-drawn Carriages (Caleches)